shonjeeyeon/obesity_drivers_CHR2025/README.md

    * Used for feature importance via SHAP

 ### Additional Model: XGBoost
 XGBoost was included as a performance benchmark.
-While it slightly improved predictive accuracy, the key drivers identified by SHAP remained consistent, reinforcing the robustness of the findings.
+ElasticNet still slightly outperformed XGBoost, and the key drivers identified by SHAP remained consistent, reinforcing the robustness of the findings.

 ---